 Staying active is an important part of maintaining the health of your spinal column and vertebrae, and yard work can be a great form of exercise.
-For some people, it’s a chore.
-For others, it’s a soothing hobby.
+For some people, it’s a chore, but for others, it’s a soothing hobby.

 Think about the physical action necessary to rake the autumn leaves, trim an overgrown hedge or even mow a small patch of lawn.
 Now, think about how important your back muscles are as you perform those tasks.
 The spinal column and vertebrae are involved in nearly every movement you make, and this is especially true for repetitive physical activities like yard work.

-- Always use your legs to lift heavy objects – you’ve heard this before, no doubt, but it is good advice; bend your knees and keep your spine straight, and never lean forward to pick up something heavy
+- Always use your legs to lift heavy objects — You’ve heard this before, no doubt, but it is good advice: bend your knees and keep your spine straight, and never lean forward to pick up something heavy.

-- Kneel, rather than bend over – this is particularly important if the job involves using a spade to dig or hand trimmers to edge a sidewalk for more than a few seconds
+- Kneel, rather than bend over — This is particularly important if the job involves using a spade to dig or hand trimmers to edge a sidewalk for more than a few seconds.

-- Alternate chores – instead of raking for hours on end, rake for a few minutes, then mow the lawn or prune the shrubbery; this uses different muscle groups and places less repetitive stress on the back
+- Alternate chores — Instead of raking for hours on end, rake for a few minutes, then mow the lawn or prune the shrubbery; this uses different muscle groups and places less repetitive stress on the back.

 If you do feel a twinge or ache within the spinal column and suspect your vertebrae may be affected, stop working and begin to monitor your neck or back pain.
 If it doesn’t go away, there’s a chance it’s more serious than a muscle strain or ligament sprain, and you should visit your physician for a diagnosis.

 Chronic pain may require prescription medication or a course of physical therapy.
 If surgery becomes an option, contact Laser Spine Institute to learn about the advantages our minimally invasive spine surgery offers over traditional open back surgery.